 - Installing fencing around the property;

 - Screening visitors.

 A property owner who fails to take these precautionary measures may be required to compensate injured parties for medical expenses and pain and suffering, scarring, disfigurement, loss of past income and loss of future earning capacity.

 Contact an Experienced Personal Injury Attorney Today

-If you were the victim of a crime on someone else’s property, please call The Law Offices of Michael T. Van Der Veen at 215-515-6892 to speak with a Philadelphia personal injury attorney about your case.
+If you were the victim of a crime on someone else’s property, please call van der Veen, O’Neill, Hartshorn, and Levin at 215-515-6892 to speak with a Philadelphia personal injury attorney about your case.
 We are happy to help you today.